 The ninth month of the Islamic calendar, Ramadan is a time when Muslims around the world abstain from eating, drinking or smoking between sunrise and sunset.

 Lasting about a month, it marks the time when the Qur’an was first revealed to the Prophet Mohammed (PBUH).
 Extra tarawih prayers are performed at the mosque throughout Ramadan and each evening 1/30th of the holy book is recited.
-By the end of Ramadan, observers have read the entire Qur’an.
+By the end of Ramadan, many observers have read the entire Qur’an.

 Why is Ramadan so important to Muslims?